calebh/calebh.github.io/index.md

 permalink: /index.html
 ---

-Computer science researcher living in Lafayette, IN.
-I am currently a PhD student at Purdue University, where I do research with [Tianyi Zhang](https://tianyi-zhang.github.io/).
+Computer science student living in Lafayette, IN.
+I am currently in the PhD program at Purdue University but am planning on leaving early with a master's degree.
+Looking for a full time position after I graduate in May 2023.

 I was most recently employed as a software developer at [Holos, Inc](https://holos.io/).
 My primary interests are in programming languages, computer graphics and machine learning.

 In the past I was at MIT Lincoln Laboratory in the position of Assistant Staff.
 While there I primarily focused on embedded systems development, computer networking and graph theory research.
 I left this position in early 2019.

-**Areas of Expertise**: Programming Language Theory, Computer Graphics, Embedded Systems Programming, Concurrent Systems, Graph Theory, Computational Geometry, Simulation and Game Development, Mathematics
+**Areas of Expertise**: Programming Languages, Computer Networking, Computer Graphics, Embedded Systems Programming, Machine Learning, Concurrent Systems, Simulation and Game Development, and Mathematics

 ### Publications